 Hot food, warm smiles, peace of mind

-The Health Trust Meals On Wheels program serves physically challenged, homebound individuals, whether they are elderly, are recuperating after a recent hospitalization, or have disabilities confining them to a wheelchair.
-Our trained drivers, most of whom are volunteers, deliver hot, nutritious meals five days a week along with frozen meals for preparation over the weekend.
+The Health Trust Meals on Wheels program serves physically challenged, homebound individuals, whether they are elderly, are recuperating after a recent hospitalization, or have disabilities confining them to a wheelchair.
+Our trained drivers, most of whom are volunteers, deliver hot, nutritious meals five days a week, sometimes with the option of a once-a-week frozen meal.
+Weekend meals, or “boxed lunches,” contain sandwiches for Saturday and salads for Sunday.
+All meals are served with an individual beverage and fresh fruit.
 Our drivers also provide daily wellness checks, making sure that our clients are safe, alert and cared for.
 This service provides peace of mind not only to the clients, but also to their families.

 Our greatest need is for volunteers to deliver hot meals and provide companionship to homebound adults during the weekday.
 Often, our drivers are the only visitors our clients receive in a day.
 We provide the hot meals, background information about your clients and directions to their homes.
 You supply your time and energy, as well as the automobile and gasoline to complete your route.
 Meals are picked up at The Health Jerry Larson Trust Food Basket, 1043 Garland Avenue, near The Alameda in San Jose.